 Faculty and StaffThe Office of the Provost administers the Hunt Leadership Scholarship Program.
 The Program Director is Dr. Lindsay Davis, and Dr. Jeffrey Engel is the Faculty Advisor to the Hunt Leadership Scholars Program.

 Dr. Lindsay Davis

-Lindsay Davis serves as the Director of the Hunt Leadership Scholars Program after serving as the Assistant Director for four years.
+Dr. Lindsay Davis serves as the Assistant Dean for Scholars Programs and the Director of the Hunt Leadership Scholars Program.
 She came to SMU in 2012 with a background in university admission and earned her M.Ed. in Education Policy and Leadership in 2014.
 She graduated Summa Cum Laude from Texas Christian University in 2010 with a BBA in Entrepreneurial Management and a BA in Theatre.
-In addition to directing the Hunt Scholars Program, Lindsay has also served on the University Conduct Board and has held many volunteer roles with first year student programs, such as AARO and the Common Reading.
-She is currently working toward an Ed.D. in Higher Education, anticipated graduation May 2021.
+Most recently, Lindsay has completed her Ed.D. in Higher Education in the Simmons School of Education and Human Development at SMU.
+In addition to directing the Hunt Scholars Program and the President's Scholars Program, Lindsay has also served on the University Conduct Board and has held many volunteer roles with first year student programs, such as orientation and the Common Reading, and is a recipient of the "M" Award.

-Outside of her life at SMU, Lindsay serves on the Leadership Council of the Junior League of Dallas and volunteers as the membership advisor for a local chapter of her sorority, Zeta Tau Alpha.
+Outside of her life at SMU, Lindsay serves on the Board of Directors of the Junior League of Dallas and volunteers as the membership advisor for a local chapter of her sorority, Zeta Tau Alpha.
 Lindsay and her husband, Joe (the Associate Dean of Admission at SMU), are serious sports fans and love to cheer on the Mustangs every chance they get.
 Their daughter, Elliott, is already preparing to be a proud member of the SMU Class of 2041.